joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

 alternative?
 This is why close collaboration across all of the teams is imperative in the earliest stages of the project.

-In physical engineering, this is called design for manufacturing and assembly or DFMA.
-Not only do the engineers need to solve the specific engineering problem, but need to make sure that their resulting design does not interfere with other portions of the larger project.
-For instance, if a team of engineers were designing a new race car engine, they need to be constantly communicating among themselves to make sure they part designs do not use the same space as another part being designed.
-They also need to be in constant communication with the pit crew to make sure bolts that hold the engine together are easy to get to quickly and do not require new tools.
+In physical engineering, this early collaboration is called design for manufacturing and assembly or DFMA.
+Not only do the engineers need to solve the specific engineering problem, but they also need to make sure that their design does not interfere with other portions of the larger project.
+For instance, if a team of engineers were designing a new engine, they need to be constantly communicating among themselves to make sure their part designs do not use the same physical space as another part.
+They also need to be in communication with their maintenance crews to make sure that bolts holding the engine together are easy to get to get to and do not require new specialized tools.

-DFMA is the practice of bringing experts from manufacturing together with the product engineers in the design phase to collaborate throughout the entire project.
-The collaboration with manufacturing and operations in the early phases of product development helps identify suboptimal designs sooner, saving significant resource investment.
+DFMA is the practice of bringing experts from manufacturing together with the product engineers in the design phase to collaborate throughout the entire product development life-cycle.
+The collaboration with manufacturing, operations, and customer support in the early phases of product development helps identify suboptimal designs before significant investment.

-Unfortunately from my experience, SRE teams are often brought in late in the project life-cycle, after features and systems are fully designed and implemented.
-This can result in unintended issues like an increase of network traffic to a specific endpoint or user process that causes issues for a significant portion of the users.
-A good example would be two products with wildly different usage patterns sharing the same infrastructure.
-Collaborating with SRE during the design phase can help uncover these issues to keep long-term tech debt low.
+Unfortunately from my experience, in the software industry, SRE teams are often brought in late in the project life-cycle, after features and systems are fully designed and implemented.
+This not only stretches the timelines for project delivery--while putting stress on the SRE team--but it also risks unintended issues like an increase of network traffic to a specific endpoint or user process that causes issues for a significant portion of the users.
+An example of such an unintended issue could be two products with wildly different usage patterns sharing the same infrastructure.
+Optimizing for one usage pattern would then interfere with the other product.
+Collaborating with SRE during the design phase helps to uncover these issues in order to keep long-term tech debt low.

-The processes that the manufacturing industry has been continuously improving for physical products can be learned from and applied to the software industry.
+We can take lessons from the processes that the manufacturing industry has been continuously improving and apply them to the software industry.
 Using MRLs (or ORLs) for objective measurements of project progress help make sure that an organization's resources are being invested responsibly.
-We have been building up the foundation to examine how TRLs and MRL/ORLs can be implemented in a system to provide streamlined decision making to effectively manage resource investment.
-We will look at this system in the upcoming [Part 4]().
+Over the last few posts we have been building up the foundation to examine how TRLs and MRL/ORLs can be used in implementing a system to provide streamlined decision making to effectively manage resource investment.
+We will look at such a system in the upcoming [Part 4]().

 ---